Nana2929/ORA-modrl/report.md

 ## Result Analysis

 ### Modeling
-We start simple and build a **deterministic model** first.
-This model assumes in the response phase, we have perfect knowledge of which scenario would happen, so the *demand, transportation cost, and the fraction of stocked materials that remain usable* are pre-determined.
-In the following experiemnts, we choose to use the scenario $s1$.
+We start simple with a **deterministic model** first.
+It assumes that in the response phase, we have perfect knowledge of which scenario would happen, so the *demand, transportation cost, and the fraction of stocked materials that remain usable* are pre-determined.
+In the following experiments, we choose to use the scenario $s1$.
 We do not extensively discuss on this model but record its statistics for reference.
-Our final model is the stochastic model that considers 4 scenarios, representing different epicenters and potential earthquake intensity.
+Our final model is the **stochastic model**, which has the same setting as the deterministic one in preparedness phase; in response phase, it considers 4 scenarios representing earthquakes of different epicenters and potential earthquake intensity.

 ### Implementation Details